 Is there a precedent?

-Mr Musk has pushed back against the criticism, arguing that Democrats and their donors have funded similar initiatives in the past.
-On X, he shared a post which said the boss of Meta, Mark Zuckerburg “did the same thing in 2020”.Mr Zuckerburg donated $400m in the 2020 election – but this was given to two non-partisan organisations to help with the logistics around postal ballots.
+Mr Musk said Democrats and their donors have done it before.
+On X, he shared a post which stated that the boss of Meta, Mark Zuckerburg “did the same thing in 2020”.
+Mr Zuckerburg donated $400m in the 2020 election – but this was given to two non-partisan organisations to assist with the logistics around postal ballots.
 It was not given directly to voters.

-Public Reaction: Supporters and Critics
+Public Response: Supporters and Opponents

 What’s Next?